-There are two papers of equal value, each with a time of 1 hour and 30 minutes.
+There are two papers of equal value, each with a duration of 1 hour and 30 minutes.
 All together, they must answer one essay-type question on each of the four topics.

 In particular the top universities look for students with a sound cultural education of which History is certainly an essential part.
 To the educational value of History can be added its value for diverse professions.
 History provides an excellent background to all arts and social science careers.
-As a GCSE subject, it is useful for careers in international relations/diplomacy, politics, architecture, archeology, museum work, teaching and all kinds of arts such as literature, philosophy, theology etc. The skills of investigation, critical thinking, weighing arguments and examining evidence which will be developed in History are very valuable in careers like law, journalism, media and communicational science, public relations, management and many others.
+As a GCSE subject, it is useful for careers in International Relations/Diplomacy, Politics, Architecture, Archeology, Museum work, teaching and all kinds of arts such as Literature, Philosophy, Theology etc. The skills of investigation, critical thinking, weighing arguments and examining evidence which will be developed in History are very valuable in careers like Law, Journalism, Media and Communication Science, Public Relations, Management and many others.